pmuens/awesome-serverless/README.md

 - [Building serverless backends](https://www.slideshare.net/SteveAndroulakis/stephen-liedig-building-serverless-backends-with-aws-lambda-and-api-gateway) - Building serverless backends with AWS Lambda and API Gateway.
 - [Serverless on AWS](https://speakerdeck.com/dasniko/serverless-computing-at-jax-2017) - Serverless computing with AWS infrastructure.
 - [The state of serverless computing](https://www.slideshare.net/AmazonWebServices/smc301-the-state-of-serverless-computing-75290821) - Slide deck about the state of serverless computing.
+- [Achieving the serverless dream with Azure Functions](https://www.youtube.com/watch?v=9pertOv522c) - How Azure Functions can be used to build a serverless architecture.

 ## Amazon AWS resources